xpipe-io/xpipe/README.md

 - There are no servers involved, all your information stays on your systems.
 The XPipe application does not send any personal or sensitive information to outside services.
 - Vault changes can be pushed and pulled from your own remote git repository by multiple team members across many systems

-## Programmatic connection control via the API

-- The XPipe API provides programmatic access to XPipe’s features via an HTTP interface
-- Manage all your remote systems and access their file systems in your own favorite programming language
-- Either call the API directly or with the help of the [python library](https://github.com/xpipe-io/xpipe-python-api)
-- Full documentation can be either found in the application itself under the API tab or in the [OpenAPI](/openapi.yaml) spec file

 # Downloads

 Note that this is a desktop application that should be run on your local desktop workstation, not on any server or containers.
 It will be able to connect to your server infrastructure from there.